engrnvd/laravel-crud-generator/README.md

 ### Exception: Class "Input" not found

-- Some times the facade "Input" is not declared in `config/app.php`.
+- Although it happens rarely, sometimes the facade "Input" is not declared in `config/app.php`.
 Declare the alias and the exception will be gone:

 ```
     'aliases' => [